NET GEN JUNIOR PATHWAY

 Benefits of this new system include:

-• More control and flexibility for parents and coaches
+– More control and flexibility for parents and coaches.

-– More USTA program options, designed to suit players’ age and skill level
+– More USTA program options, designed to suit players’ age and skill level.

-• Clean and focused profiles to visualize a player’s journey
+– Clean and focused profiles to visualize a player’s journey.

-• More consistency no matter where a player lives, allowing players to travel or move to a new Section with ease
+– More consistency no matter where a player lives, allowing players to travel or move to a new section with ease.

-Players will collect points in PlayTracker after participating in USTA Team Challenges, USTA Junior Team Tennis, and USTA Junior Circuit programs.
+– Players can earn points for both playing and winning, collecting points in PlayTracker after participating in USTA Team Challenges, USTA Junior Team Tennis, and USTA Junior Circuit programs.